ontfs/storage-node/docs/README_EN.md

 #### Cross-platform Development Suite:

-1. Client side application development is facilitated by providing cross-platform client SDKs.
+1. Client side application development is facilitated by providing a cross-platform client SDK.
-2. Storage service provider application development is facilitated by providing storage server SDK.
+2. Storage service provider application development is facilitated by providing a storage server SDK.

-## Storage node

-// TODO